puppetlabs/puppetlabs-helm/README.md

 ##### `no_update`

-Raise error if repo is already registered
+Specifies whether to create an error if the repository is already registered.

 Values `'true','false'`